 The beauty of NPS® lies in its simplicity.

-For the uninitiated, NPS (or Net Promoter Score) is a popular customer loyalty metric created by Fred Reicheld, Bain & Company and Satmetrix in 2003.
-NPS is one question that simply asks customers to rate their likelihood to recommend your organisation to a friend or colleague on a scale of 0 to 10.
+NPS (or Net Promoter Score) is a popular customer loyalty metric created by Fred Reicheld, Bain & Company and Satmetrix in 2003.
+NPS is one question that simply asks customers to rate their likelihood to recommend your organisation to a friend or colleague.

 NPS is based on the perspective that every company’s customers can be placed within three types: